Kushredoc/OpenAg-MVP/README.md

 > bash /home/pi/Documents/OpenAg-MVP/setup/Validate.sh

+NOTE"The Validation script (and all *.sh shell scripts) neet to have their permissions set so they are executable.
+From the file browser, go to MVP/setup and right mouse click on validate.sh, from the drop down menu select "Properties".
+In the "File Properties" window select the "Permissions" tab.
+Select "Anyone" for the "Execute" property.
+If you are working from the command line, and not from a GUI, then use the following:

+> sudo chmod 755 home/pi/MVP/setup/Validate.sh

 - This file should run with NO ERRORS.
 If any errors are found (indicated by the RED font), then start with the first one,  fix it, and re-run the validation script.
 Repeat this process until there are no errors.
   - This script will generate data to the database and take a picture, so the UI charts should have at least one data point when you look at them.
 From a browser on the Raspberry Pi, enter:

 > http://localhost:8000